Bahco: Bahco - the brand

-The “fish & hook” logo
+The "fish & hook" logo

 In 1862 Swedish Göran Fredrik Göransson founded Högbo Stål & Jernwerks AB, producing high-quality steel using the Bessemer process.
-In 1866 company went into bankruptcy and was refounded as Sandviken Jernverks AB in 1868.
-With the new technology a number of new applications for steel wires were discovered, for instance, it was perfect for producing fishing hooks.
+In 1866 the company went into bankruptcy and was refounded as Sandviken Jernverks AB in 1868.
+With the new technology a number of new applications for steel wires was discovered; for instance, it was perfect for producing fishing hooks.
 A fishing hook must be hard and strong but absolutely not brittle.
 In 1879 The Swedish national board of trade approved the use of the Fish and Hook trademark.
 Starting in 1886, Göran began the production of saw blades that were of that same high-quality steel.
 The little fish surrounded by a hook that was registered as the official emblem of rolled steel for fishhooks was also used for the handsaws, to communicate these special properties and quality of the blades.
 Today all Bahco tools are branded with this logo.